Highlights from the October 2022 Housing Supply Report:

 Our Starts and Completions Survey is the primary data source for this report.
 The survey collects data on monthly residential construction activity.

-Sign up to our Housing Research Newsletter to be notified when new insights and other reports are released.
+Sign up for our Housing Research Newsletter to be notified when new insights and other reports are released.